Version | 47 (draft) |

 To make an initial when there are multiple words, an implementation might produce the following:

-Unicode and the Unicode logo are trademarks of Unicode, Inc., and are registered in some jurisdictions.
+Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the United States and other countries.